-- If I changed my name from Punita Chhabra to Punita Rice, my Indianness would still be visible in my name (and on me; I wear my Indianness with pride), and I’d obviously still feel as connected to my culture.
+- If I changed my name from Firstname Oldlastname to Firstname Newlastname, my Indianness would still be visible in my name (and on me; I wear my Indianness with pride), and I’d obviously still feel as connected to my culture.

 - I decided changing my name wasn’t a reflection of my values regarding men, women, equality, and progress (although here’s a take insisting that it is.)

 In the years we dated before getting engaged, and then in the months leading up to our wedding, my husband and I had a lot of complicated conversations in which I volleyed back and forth between wanting to not change my name, to thinking about hyphenating it, to thinking about changing it entirely.
-And in the end, I decided to change my name from Punita Chhabra, to…
+And in the end, I decided to legally change my name from Firstname Oldlastname, to…

-(Also, a friend asked if I changed it because it was easier to spell, and while that’s a funny question, I continue to use Chhabra in my name, so IDK, I haven’t really spared myself any effort).
+(Also, a friend asked if I changed it because it was easier to spell, and while that’s a funny question, I continue to use Oldlastname as my middle name in legal paperwork, so IDK, I haven’t really spared myself any effort).

 The (extremely personal) decision was fraught with complex feelings for me already, but in the end, the decision to change my last name felt right to me, and felt right for our new family unit.
 (By the way, here’s Cherie on changing her last name, and here’s Anuja on why she decided to hyphenate her name.)
 But you know what wasn’t a factor in what I decided?
 What others would think.

 What’s Right for You?